-calendars and argued that "in a democratic society, the public is entitled to know how [the Governor] performs his duties . . .
-"186 Disclosure of who the Governor meets with reveals who is influencing his decisions.
-The Governor argued disclosure of his calendar would reveal his deliberative process, and could discourage certain people from meeting with him.
-In balancing these interests, the California Supreme Court concluded that nondisclosure was justified, reasoning that "if the public and the Governor were entitled to precisely the same information, neither would likely receive it."
-The court added that the "massive weight" of the request (five years worth of calendars), outweighed whatever merit there was in favor of disclosure.
-The court noted, however, that there may be circumstances under which the public interest in specific information is more compelling, and such a specific, focused request might tip the scales in favor of disclosure.
+Another example is provided by Times Mirror Co. v.
+Superior Court.213 In that case, the Los Angeles Times sought copies of the governor's appointment calendars and argued that "in a democratic society, the public is entitled to know how [the governor] performs his duties"214 Disclosure of who the governor met with would reveal who was influencing his decisions.
+The governor argued disclosure of his calendar would reveal his deliberative process, and could discourage certain people from meeting with him.
+In balancing these interests, the California Supreme Court concluded that nondisclosure was justified, reasoning that "if the public and the governor were entitled to precisely the same information, neither would likely receive it."215 The court added that the "massive weight" of the request (five years' worth of calendars), outweighed whatever merit there was in favor of disclosure.216 The court noted, however, that there may be circumstances under which the public interest in specific information is more compelling, and such a specific, focused request might tip the scales in favor of disclosure.217

 Courts have emphasized the need for evidence in order to satisfy the local agency's burden of proof.
 In Citizens for Open Government v.
-City of Lodi, the City of Lodi withheld from the administrative record emails between City staff and the City's consultants regarding preparation of a revised EIR.
-Citizen groups sued, challenging in part the administrative record.
-Lodi argued the emails were exempt from disclosure pursuant to the deliberative process privilege because disclosure would hamper "candid dialogue and a testing and challenging of the approaches taken."
+City of Lodi, the City of Lodi withheld from the administrative record emails between City staff and the City's consultants regarding preparation of a revised EIR.218 Citizen groups sued, challenging in part the administrative record.
+Lodi argued the emails were exempt from disclosure pursuant to the deliberative process privilege because disclosure would hamper "candid dialogue and a testing and challenging of the approaches to be taken."219